-Our volunteer programme is an opportunity for those embarking on a career in the arts to have first-hand experience working with an artists company.
+Our volunteer and intern programmes are opportunities for those embarking on a career in the arts to have first-hand experience working with an artists company.

-Our programme gives volunteers the opportunity to work in some of the following areas:
+Our programmes give volunteers and interns the opportunity to work in some of the following areas:

 - Technical development

 - Technical and user testing – including preparing equipment and feedback

 The working hours are Monday – Friday, 10am – 6pm, working at our studio in Portslade, Brighton.
 During busy touring periods travel nationally and internationally may be required but further expenses will be covered.

 Our Project Assistant, Abby manages volunteers and interns and as we are a small team you may have the chance to work closely with other members of staff or the artists, Ju, Matt and Nick.